YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_3.md

 During this sprint, our team focused heavily on testing the application.
 Throughout this process, I personally identified several bugs and developed plans to address them.
 My team members played a crucial role in fixing these bugs and making significant improvements in data management.
 In addition, I made some updates to the design to enhance visual experience.

 ## Unfinished Work
 Unfortunately, due to time constraints, we were unable to complete the additional features that we had initially planned as optional tasks for this sprint.
-These features will be considered for future development cycles.
+These features will be considered for future development.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: